Lehigh's SEA - PHAGES courses have been re-designed as a result of the successful research undertaken by previous Lehigh in the SEA students.

 Students will isolate and purify bacteriophages from local soils.
 Physical features of phages will be determined by electron microscopy and genome profiles will be obtained by DNA analysis.
 Purified DNA from a novel phage(s) will be sent for sequencing over the summer.

 Lehigh’s data will continue to be organized for presentation at the SEA Symposium at HHMI’s Janelia Farm Research Campus in Virginia.

-Students will enroll in a special section of BioS Core II laboratory (BioS Core II: Lehigh in the SEA - Phage Genetics Laboratory; 2 credits - Course number to be announced)).
+Students will enroll in a special section of BioS Core II laboratory (BioS Core II: Lehigh in the SEA - Phage Genetics Laboratory; 2 credits - BioS 118).
 This course will meet twice a week and will substitute for the BioS Core II genetics laboratory requirement (BioS 116).
 Students will also enroll in BioS 115 (Bio Core II: Genetics) as a corequisite for the SEA - PHAGES course.

+Students will perform phage genome annotation on previously sequenced phage genomes using bioinformatics tools.
 Students will focus on genetic analysis of novel bacteriophage genomes to determine gene function using recombineering strategies.
-Students will also perform phage genome annotation on previously sequenced phage genomes using bioinformatics tools.
 Additional genetics, molecular biology, and/or biochemical research on previously isolated bacteriophages will be included.